CBielstein/cbielstein.github.io/themes/hugo-lodi-theme/README.md

 # This the heading of the navigation at the top of the case study
 nav_heading: "Cope Case Study"

-# This is what appears in the case studies section, place this image at the /static/img folder
+# This is what appears in the projects section, place this image at the /static/img folder
 thumbnail: "cope.jpg"

-# This is the title of the case study in the case studies section
+# This is the title of the case study in the projects section
 case_short_title: "Cope iOS App"

 # This is the title of the case study in the case study page
 case_title: "Cope iOS App"

-# This is the subtitle of the case study in the case studies section and the case study page
+# This is the subtitle of the case study in the projects section and the case study page
 case_subtitle: "Mobile App Design"

-# This is the case description in the case studies section
+# This is the case description in the projects section
 case_description: "Cope is a mobile app that allows mental health help seekers track their symptoms and medication.
 I helped them create a minimum viable product for testing."

 # This is the featured image of the case, place this image at /post_title_here/img folder